atroxaper/p6-LogP6/README.md

 ## Change console application verbosity level

-Lets imagine we writing console application and we want to add flag `--verbose` for getting more detail output.
-Lets using special logger in purpose of application console output instead of using simple `say`, and change filter level according users choice:
+Lets imagine we are writing console application and we want to add flag `--verbose` for getting more detail output.
+Lets using special logger in purpose of application console output instead of using simple `say` and change filter level according user's choice:

 In `Perl 6`: